Spatial Variations of Polarized Synchrotron Emission in the QUIJOTE MFI Data using Neural Networks: Introduction

+Synchrotron emission is generally assumed to be accurately characterized by a power-law spectral model, provided that the underlying cosmic-ray electron energy distribution likewise exhibits power-law behavior, and that additional effects such as synchrotron self-absorption and the presence of multiple emitting components along the line of sight exert a negligible influence within the microwave regime.
+Under these conditions, synchrotron emission can, in principle, be modeled as

-where $X_{\nu}$ represents each $Q$ and $U$ Stokes parameter maps, $A_{S}$ is the brigthness temperature at the pivot frequency $\nu_{S} = 30$ GHz and $\beta_{S}$ is the spectral index, which is assumed to be equal for both $Q$ and $U$ maps.
-This model emission can also be characterized by fitting both $EE$ and/or $BB$ spectra for a certain multipole range by following the parametrization described in \cite{KRA18}:
+where $X_{\nu}$ represents each $Q$ and $U$ Stokes parameter maps, $A_{S}$ is the brightness temperature at the pivot frequency $\nu_{S} = 30$\,GHz and $\beta_{S}$ is the spectral index, which is assumed to be equal for both $Q$ and $U$ maps.
+Moreover, the synchrotron $EE$ and $BB$ power spectra can be fitted over a given multipole range using the parametrization described in \cite{KRA18}:

 where $X\in \{ E, B \}$, $A_{XX}$ is the amplitude of the spectrum at the pivot multipole $l=80$, and the index $\alpha_{XX}$ is the slope of the multipole dependence.

 Early measurements from WMAP (e.g., \citealt{PAG07}; \citealt{GOL11}) provided large-scale maps of synchrotron polarization and inferred a typical spectral index in polarization of $\beta_{S}\approx-3.0$ with significant spatial variation, especially near the Galactic plane and along filamentary structures.
 After that, the Planck Low Frequency Instrument (LFI) extended this analysis with improved sensitivity and resolution, giving an average index in polarization of $\beta_{S}\approx-3.1 \pm 0.1$, in combination with WMAP \citep{PLA_18_IV}.